cuplv/text-to-sql-wizardcoder/README.md

 - Using `koboldcpp` will create a local REST API that you can use to generate predictions.
 If you want to use a sepeerate computer to generate predictions, you can use [Ngrok](https://ngrok.com/) to create a public URL for your local REST API.

 ## Evaluating the model on [Spider](https://arxiv.org/abs/1809.08887) validation set
-Absolutely, here is the pure Markdown code you requested:

 ## Installing Dependencies